Odisha: Flood situation alarming in northern districts, evacuation efforts underway | Science-Environment

 "Sanitary napkins distributed to flood-affected women in Bichana village of Garadpur.
 Other flood-affected areas will be covered too," the district collector of Kendrapara said on Twitter.

-Odisha is already reeling under the impact of moderate floods in the Mahanadi river system, following incessant rainfall, which has affected over seven lakh people.
+Odisha is already reeling under the impact of moderate flood in the Mahanadi river system, following incessant rainfall, which has affected over eight lakh people.
 Nearly five lakh are still marooned in 763 villages, according to government estimates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)